May 10, 2025

 We’re thrilled to congratulate Nick on successfully completing his Distinguished Major Program (DMP) thesis in Biology and delivering a fantastic presentation at the 41st Annual Katz Symposium on April 30, 2025!

 Nick’s research contributes valuable insights to our understanding of Alzheimer’s disease, and his hard work, dedication, and scientific curiosity truly shined during his presentation.
+For his work on the thesis and symposium, Nick was awarded Distinguished Major with the Highest Distinction!
 Congratulations on this well-earned achievement!

 On April 29, 2025, lab members Shuo, Weronika, and Ellie presented their research posters at the annual UVA Brain Institute Retreat!